Everything you need to know about FrontierArg intelligence scores, the free compare tool, and the Deal Check soft launch.

 How do I pay — can I use crypto?

-Reports can be purchased via card (Stripe) or stablecoin (USDC / USDT via Coinbase Commerce).
+Paid analyses can be purchased via card (Stripe) or stablecoin (USDC / USDT via Coinbase Commerce).
 Given Argentina's currency situation, we prefer USD-denominated stable payments.
 If you're paying from Argentina, USDC is the cleanest option — no blue rate confusion, instant settlement.